set

 other required

-A set, sequence, or dict.
+A set, a sequence of hashable elements, or a dict.

 issuperset